2015 Field Staff

 A graduate of East Carolina University, Craig and his family reside in Palm Harbor, Florida.
 He has three children, a son, Geoff, and daughters, Sarah and Natalie.

-Jonah Mergen begins his fourth season in the Brewers organization, all with the Manatees.
+Jonah Mergen begins his fifth season as the Manatees' strength and conditioning specialist.
 He joined the Brewers in 2011 after one season in the Astros organization as a strength and conditioning specialist with Rookie Greeneville.

 Mergen has also worked in the strength and conditioning departments at North Carolina State University, the University of Wisconsin-La Crosse and the National Strength and Conditioning Association World Headquarters.